-Course learning outcome (CLO): After the completion of the course the students will be able to
+Course learning outcome (CLO): After the completion of the course the students will be able to:

-1. Identify various type of discrete signal.

-Recognise various types of systems.

-Analyse frequency domain response of systems.
+- 1. Identify various type of discrete signal and systems. - 2.
+Analyse frequency domain response of systems. - 3.
 Design various type of filter.

-Implement filter structures.
+4. Implement filter structures.